 Have You Been Injured in a Hit-and-Run Accident?

-A hit-and-run car accident occurs when the at-fault driver in an auto collision flees the scene of the accident, usually in order to prevent being arrested for a crime or to prevent taking responsibility for their negligent actions.
-The Chicago car accident lawyers at Abels & Annes have handled many Hit and Run accident cases.
-We would be happy to help you recover damages for any injures you may have suffered due to a hit-and-run accident.
-Contact us today by filing out our online contact form or by calling (855) LAW-CHICAGO.
+A hit-and-run car accident occurs when the at-fault driver in an auto collision flees the accident scene.
+The person usually flees to avoid being arrested for a crime or to prevent taking responsibility for their negligent actions.
+The Chicago hit-and-run accident lawyers at Abels & Annes regularly work on these accident cases.
+Our auto accident attorneys would be happy to help you recover damages for any injuries you may have suffered due to a hit-and-run accident.
+Contact us today by filling out our online contact form or by calling (312) 924-7575.

 Illinois has laws that make it illegal for a driver to flee the scene of an accident in which he or she has been involved, whether or not it is that driver's fault.
 [For more information, view the full Illinois Hit-and-Run statute here.]

 Under Illinois law, a driver involved in an accident, particularly if there are any injuries, must remain at the scene (with exceptions if he or she needs immediate medical attention).
 The driver is required to provide specific information to law enforcement and to the other drivers and/or passengers involved in the car accident.

 If a driver leaves the scene of the car accident without meeting these requirements, he or she may be found guilty of a felony.
 Also, his or her driver's license could be revoked.
 If a hit-and-run accident results in death, the crime is a Class 2 felony that is punishable by imprisonment from three to 14 years.

 Despite these laws and the severe penalties they carry, hit-and-run crashes continue to be relatively common.

 Are You The Victim of a Hit-and-Run Driver?